‘The Good Fight’ Season 2: Premiere Date, Cast, Trailer, And Everything We Know

 How many episodes will there be?

-The Good Fight’s first season was just ten episodes in length, which is considerably shorter than previous seasons of its predecessor The Good Wife, which typically consisted of either 22 or 23 episodes.
+The Good Fight’s first season was just 10 episodes in length, which is considerably shorter than previous seasons of its predecessor The Good Wife, which typically consisted of either 22 or 23 episodes.

 However, according to the Hollywood Reporter, CBS’ confidence in The Good Fight means that the upcoming second season will consist of 13 episodes, three more than its first season.
 That being said, it’s unlikely that CBS will ever expand future seasons of The Good Fight to the same length as its predecessor, with Robert and Michelle King, who co-created and serve as showrunners on both series, keen to move away from the large network season orders, as was star Christine Baranski.